Ajin007/ReadmeFiles/angular_readme.md

 27. **ng-Content**
 This one helps to get the Html values from the parent directly to apply in the child component using the <ng-content /ng-content> tags

+28. **why --no-standalone to be used in the angular 16 ? ng new my-modular-app --no-standalone
+This ensure the modular approach is still followed in the project for the same, which achieves 100 percent industry based project.

 28. why ng-form is used for ?
 ngModel is typically used in template-driven forms.
 In reactive forms, Angular uses FormControl and FormGroup instead, which provides more control and flexibility for managing form state and validation.

 29. Behavioural